MichelangeloConserva/MichelangeloConserva.github.io/_pages/about.md

 ## Research interest

-My goal is to develop algorithms to power causality driven AI systems.
+My goal is to derive statistically efficient and flexible control algorithms.

 ## Free time